liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 To add a site template click on the *Site Template* link in the control panel.
 From there you can select *Add* and then enter a name and description for your template.
 Also, below the description field is where you can make this template active.

 Once this is complete, click on *Actions &rarr; Manage Pages*.
-From here you can add pages to your template, configure the look and feel by managing themes or CSS files, and export the template as a `.lar` file.
+From here, you can add pages to your template, configure the look and feel by managing themes or CSS files, and export the template as a `.lar` file.
 You can also import a `.lar` file from here as well.

 On the pages you've created for the site template, you can add the portlets and content you want.
 Once you've added the pages, portlets, content, and themes, you can use this template when you create a new site.
 The template will appear the in the drop down menus for the Public Pages/Private Pages options when you are adding a site.